chnzzh/HeadHunter/README.md

 ```
 headhunter
 ```

+The HeadHunter payload is located in the "src" directory.
+Change the connect back address in the source code to the address of your C2 server.
+When your target runs a Windows compiled executable of the payload (or just the payload itself) it will connect back to the C2 server.
+This will give the operator control of the infected device.

 ## Extra Notes

 For Windows binaries/executables I recommend auto-py-to-exe or pyinstaller to convert the payload to an executable.
 Make sure to change the attacker connect back address in the payload code before compilation.
 Also note that cross-compilation is impossible.
 Unfortunately to compile for Windows you will need a Windows installation of your own.
 I'm still currently looking for a solution on cross-compilation, but pyinstaller does not support it.